Stiff Person Syndrome: Symptoms and Treatments

 While the exact triggers of the autoimmune response in SPS are not fully understood, both genetic predisposition and environmental factors are believed to play a role.
 Further research is needed to elucidate these factors and their contributions to the development of SPS.

-Diagnosing Stiff Person Syndrome
+How Is Stiff Person Syndrome Diagnosed?

 Diagnosing Stiff Person Syndrome can be challenging due to its rarity and the overlap of symptoms with other neurological and autoimmune disorders.
 A comprehensive diagnostic approach is essential for accurate diagnosis and effective management.